 She pulled him into a hug, ignoring the sticky chewing sounds against her ear.
 She looked up at Draco.
 “Among other things, darling.”

-“I think,” Hermione started, exhausted from a long day of Christmas festivities and the struggle known as bedtime in their household, “Minerva McGonagall might actually like you a little bit.”
+“I think,” Hermione started, exhausted from a long day of Christmas festivities and the struggle known as bedtime in their household.
+“Minerva McGonagall might actually like you a little bit.”
 She settled onto the sofa next to Draco.
 They’d barely had a moment alone together since the early hours of the morning.
 “She seemed quite pleased with your work.
 She even told me she didn’t regret letting Harry convince the Board of Governors to hire you.”

 “Did she?” he asked.
-He had his attention focused on the letters from Gringotts sitting atop the mantle, voice sounding distant as he humored her conversation.
+He had his attention focused on the letters from Gringotts sitting atop the mantel, voice sounding distant as he humored her conversation.
 In any other setting, he would have needled her for more information, seeking more praise, bathing in compliments and confidence.

 “I used the potion,” he said suddenly, entire body shifting towards her.
 “After I put Cassie down for a nap earlier today.
 Before dinner.”

-“You— what?”
+“You—what?”
 Hermione asked.
 He’d coiled, muscles tense, everything about him on the verge of running or hiding or perhaps finally breaking free from something that held him back.

 “The potion,” he repeated.
 “My potion.”